grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Example 3: How to Create a Grafana Alert Based on an Aggregated (Per Day) Value" >}}

-One of the most common requests in [Grafana's community forum](https://community.grafana.com) involves graphing daily eliectrical consumption and production.
+One of the most common requests in [Grafana's community forum](https://community.grafana.com) involves graphing daily electrical consumption and production.
 This sort of data is very often stored in InfluxDB.
 In this example we will see how to aggregate time series data into a per-day value and then alert on it.

 **Scenario:** Let’s assume our electricity meter sends a reading to InfluxDB once per hour and contains the total kWh used for that hour.

-**Challenge:** Write a query that will aggregate these per-hours values into a per-day value.
-The create an alert that triggers when the power consumption (kWh) exceeds 5,000 kWh per day.
+**Challenge:** Write a query that will aggregate these per-hours values into a per-day value, then create an alert that triggers when the power consumption (kWh) exceeds 5,000 kWh per day.

 Let's begin by examining a typical query and the resulting time graph for our hourly data across a 7-day period.
 A query like this is shown below: